For the complete documentation index, see llms.txt

 To create a document collection, make an HTTP POST request to the /document-collections endpoint.

-Ensure you use the documentId that you received in the uploadDocument response.
+Ensure you use the documentId that you received in the Upload a document response.

-This will create a document collection with the document you uploaded (in the Upload a document step).
+This will create a document collection with the document you uploaded in the previous section.

 Response